 - When actor Jared Padalecki injured his wrist in a stunt on an episode of Supernatural, his character was tackled in the next episode, explaining the presence of a cast for the next four episodes.

-- Also in the show's second season episode "The Geometry of Shadows," where Claudia Christian's real-life broken foot was explained by having her character get caught in the middle of an alien melee.
-Contrary to myth, she didn't break it on set; her very real cry of pain during the scene in which her character is injured was caused by her landing awkwardly, but this didn't cause her real-life injury.
-The following episode, "A Distant Star", was also filmed with her injured so that the in-universe injury could be used as a minor plot point.
+- In the second season episode "The Geometry of Shadows," Claudia Christian's real-life broken foot was explained by having her character get caught in the middle of an alien melee.
+Contrary to myth, she didn't break it on set; her very real cry of pain during that scene was caused by her landing awkwardly on her already-injured footnote .
+The following episode, "A Distant Star," managed to work her injury into a minor plot point.

 - The only Power Ranger that has ever been killed off on the show is Kendrix Morgan, after actress Valerie Vernon collapsed on the set of Power Rangers Lost Galaxy and was diagnosed with leukemia.
 (It sounds insensitive, but the series takes place on a space station, and there are no Peace Conferences in the Lost Galaxy).
 Her character returns to life in the Grand Finale and, fortunately, she recovered.
 In time to film the Reunion Show, even.